Delta-Unknotting Number for Pretzel Knots: Preliminaries

 A pretzel link $P(p_1, p_2, ... , p_n)$ is a link obtained by connecting $n$ twisted bands, where each band has $p_i$ half-twists.
 The sign of $p_i$ determines the direction of the $i$th twist region (see Figure \ref{fig:pretzel}).
 A pretzel link is a knot if and only if precisely one $p_i$ is even, or all $p_i$ are odd and $n$ is odd.

-A positive pretzel knot is a pretzel knot with only positive crossings.
-There are two types of positive pretzel knot: the odd type and the even type.
+A positive pretzel knot is a pretzel knot whose standard diagram has either all positive crossings or all negative crossings, as follows.
+There are two types of positive pretzel knots: the odd type and the even type.
 For a positive pretzel knot of odd type, both $n$ and all $p_i$ are odd and positive.
-For a positive pretzel knot of even type, one of the following holds: \begin{itemize} \item $n$ is even and positive, $p_1$ is even and positive, and $p_i$ $(2 \leq i \leq n)$ are odd and positive; or \item $n$ is odd and positive, $p_1$ is even and negative, and $p_i$ $(2 \leq i \leq n)$ are odd and positive. \end{itemize}
+For a positive pretzel knot of even type, one of the following holds: \begin{itemize} \item even type $A$ : $n$ is even and positive, $p_1$ is even and positive, and $p_i$ $(2 \leq i \leq n)$ are odd and positive; or \item even type $B$ : $n$ is odd and positive, $p_1$ is even and negative, and $p_i$ $(2 \leq i \leq n)$ are odd and positive. \end{itemize}